mybooking-es/mybooking-templates-importer/readme.txt

 2. Upload the 'mybooking-templates-importer' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
 3. Activate 'MyBooking Templates Importer' from your Plugins page.

+Then in Appearance menu a new option will be shown, Mybooking Importer, that allows to import sites.

 == Frequently Asked Questions ==

 = How can I import via the WP-CLI? =